Overwhelming majority of Greeks want to keep euro, poll shows

 Despite that, Syriza maintained a commanding lead over the opposition conservatives, with 45.6 percent of Greeks saying they would vote for the party were there to be parliamentary polls, according to Metron Analysis.
 That was more than the 36.3 percent vote share the party won in January's election

-The centre-right New Democracy party has seen its support drop from 27.8 percent to 22.7 percent.
+The center-right New Democracy party has seen its support drop from 27.8 percent to 22.7 percent.

 The University of Macedonia poll questioned 633 adults over 18 years of age on July 9.
 It was not clear when the Metron Analysis poll was conducted.